hrootscraft/telco-customer-churn/README.md

   - larger the profit.

 ### TASK
-Train various ML classifier models to perform “Uplift Modeling” by targeting potential customers with the intention of reducing marketing costs while preserving the profit margins.
+Train various ML classifier models to target potential customers with the intention of reducing marketing costs while preserving the profit margins.

 ### SUMMARY
 #### 1. Data Analysis